Updated: Jun 19

 · Reality vs. Negative Self Talk

-It is easy when hit with challenges to let our inner thoughts slip into the negative.
-This inner critic can really have one spiral into seriously negative state.
+Often when hit with challenges we let our inner thoughts slip into the negative.
+This inner critic can really have us spiral into a seriously negative state.
 Most of us are harder on ourselves than anyone else and we beat ourselves up when we make a mistake or experience a failure.

 It is important when these thoughts are flying around to pull them from your head and write them down.
-This allows you look at them and dispel them because in most cases they are untrue or something you can actively work to improve.
+This allows you look at them and dispel them because in most cases they are untrue or something you can actively work to improve seeing them written out takes their power away.
 Positive self-image is one of your most powerful tools.

 · Live in Gratitude